ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 Create a DNS Services instance.

-   Use `ibmcloud target -g RESOURCE_GROUP` to set the target resource group before creating DNS Services instance.
+   Use `ibmcloud target -g RESOURCE_GROUP` to set the target resource group before you create a DNS Services instance.
 Use `ibmcloud resource groups` to view the list of available resource groups.
    {: note}